-A lot of people might disagree with whether learning sales and how to be a good sales person are possible.
-Reason being some believe that you’re either born to be a sales person or you’re not.
-If you’re not, you can’t be a successful sales person.
+A lot of people might disagree with whether and how to be a good salesperson is possible.
+The reason being some believe that you’re either born to be a salesperson, or you’re not.
+If you’re not, you can’t be a successful salesperson.
 Now, let’s dig deeper into this.

-One of the reasons sales managers and business owners think you’re born to be a sales person is they believe you have to possess a particular type of personality have the ability to sell.
+One of the reasons sales managers and business owners think you’re born to be a salesperson is they believe you have to possess a particular type of personality to have the ability to sell.
 Also, it is believed that you need to be talkative as well as have the “gift of gab” to have any chance.

 In order to meet those two requirements – outgoing and able to communicate – someone doesn’t need to be the loudest person in the room.